terminalpp/terminalpp/ui/README.md

 A simple library which implements a text user interface capable of rendering in a terminal, supporting both mouse and keyboard inputs.

+## Overview

+The ui toolkit consists of a few classes providing the basic functionality and implementations of several ui controls built on top of these.
+The basic classes, all of which are described later in greater detail, are:

+- `ui::Widget` - the base class for all visual components.
+Implements basic properties (visibility, position, size, etc.), events and methods (repainting, etc. ) common to every widget in the framework.
+- `ui::Canvas` - the canvas on which the widget draws its contents when repainted.
+A visible part of a canvas is backed by a buffer which actually holds the information for each cell.
+- `ui::Container` - while each widget can be a parent widget to others, the Container also keeps track of its own children so that they can be added and removed at runtime.
+Also defines the layout of the children so that they can be repositional automatically and react on the container size or position change.
+- `ui::RootWindow` - a widget that wraps around a canvas buffer for the entire screen.
+Root window anso interface with renderers to define inform way of displaying the window's content to the user and relays the user events such as clipboard, mouse and keyboard.
+- `ui::Renderer` determines the interface a rendering component of a root window must support

 ## Base Widget Implementation - `ui::widget`